Investment Strategy

 Gerald Deutsch

-Gerald Deutsch joined Berenberg in 2021.
-He started his career in the Berenberg Graduate Program with assignments in discretionary equity and fixed income portfolio management, fixed income research, as well as in institutional fund sales both in Germany and Switzerland.
-He exited the program early in 2022 and became a fixed income portfolio manager with a focus on corporate credit.
-He holds a Master of Finance from Frankfurt School of Finance & Management and a Bachelor of Psychology from the University of Kent.
+Gerald Deutsch has been with the company since 2021.
+As fund manager of the mutual funds Berenberg Financial Bonds and Berenberg Euro Bonds, he is responsible for the selection of corporate bonds, with a focus on high-yield and financial bonds.
+As part of his graduate programme at Berenberg, he held various positions in discretionary equity and bond portfolio management, fixed income research and institutional fund sales in Germany and Switzerland.
+The CFA charterholder exited the Berenberg graduate program early in 2022 and became a portfolio manager with a focus on corporate credit.
+He holds a Master of Finance from the Frankfurt School of Finance & Management and a Bachelor of Psychology from the University of Kent.